 Overseas private adoptions – Australian State and Territory Adoption Authorities do not support private overseas adoptions and these adoptions may not be finalised under Australian law or in the country of adoption.
 However, the Family Law (Bilateral Agreements – Intercountry Adoption) Regulations 1998 states that child adoptions from certain countries are officially recognised in Australia when the adoption is legally finalised in the country of origin.
 China is currently the only country to be recognised under this regulation, not including the Special Administrative Regions of Hong Kong and Macau.

-This is general information only, and does not constitute specific legal advice.
 If you would like further information in relation to this matter or other legal matters please contact our office on Freecall 1800 609 945.

 *This information serves as a general guide and does not constitute legal advice.
 It is based on our research and experience at the time of publication.
 Please consult our knowledgeable legal team for any specific inquiries or advice relevant to your circumstances, as the content may not have been updated subsequently.